akeyhero/smart_logger_wrapper/README.md

 # SmartLoggerWrapper

-SmartLoggerWrapper adds some useful features to the Ruby Logger or the compatibles.
+SmartLoggerWrapper adds some useful features to the Ruby Logger or its subclasses.
 See Usage below to find out how it benefits your development.

 [![Build Status](https://travis-ci.org/akeyhero/smart_logger_wrapper.svg?branch=master)](https://travis-ci.org/akeyhero/smart_logger_wrapper)